Human Resource Audit

 1. Statistical approach

-Also known as quantitative and qualitative approach.
+Statistical Approach is also known as a quantitative and qualitative approach.
 This method uses statistical tools and information recorded in the organization’s system.
-The recorded information may include employer turnover and absenteeism.
-The checking and auditing of employees involves complex mathematical formulas which forms a standard on which all activities and programs are examined.
+The recorded information may include employee turnover and absenteeism.
+The checking and auditing of employees involve complex mathematical formulas which form a standard on which all activities and programs are examined.

 With the mathematical data as a base, mistakes can be discovered and corrected from an early point.
-Other times this approach is supplemented with records from different sources such as films and surveys.
+Other times statistical approach is supplemented with records from different sources such as films and surveys.

 2. Compliance approach